Justintime50/burn-notice/README.md

 ```

 Some OS's won't allow you to run this, others may warn you before doing so, some may just blow away everything without awaiting your input.

+## Disclaimer

+I take no responsibility for what you destroy.
+Run this script at your own risk.